 As you design the different areas of your workplace, consider what each area will be utilized for.
-In places where people will really need to focus, you may need to consider limiting noise levels.
-This can influence your decision regarding open plan office areas.
+In places where people will need to focus, you may need to consider limiting noise levels.
+This can influence your decision regarding open-plan office areas.
 Where confidential information will be stored, accessed or discussed, you may need to consider privacy.
 People need areas for creative work.
 You may want to make it colourful and playful with lots of distractions that could stimulate creative ideas.
-Spaces where people need to be able to relax and de-stress, you will potentially use a very different type of chair than where you want to create discomfort to encourage people to move on quickly.
+In spaces where people need to be able to relax and de-stress, you will potentially use a very different type of chair than where you want to create discomfort to encourage people to move on quickly.

 Creating opportunities for interaction and team building

 Make sure you create spaces where people will interact and build relationships.
-Informal meeting areas where people accidentally end up at the same table is a good idea.
+Informal meeting areas where people accidentally end up at the same table are a good idea.
 Places, where conversations can be started, will be beneficial.
 Areas like a shared water cooler, shared printer and whilst making coffee, are excellent ideas.

 Is your environment one which encourages a positive mindset and attitude?
 Maybe you would want to put up a blackboard where people can write down the things that they are grateful for.
-A bookcase filled with inspirational books in the canteen will provide people with easy access to positive encouragement on days that they need it most.
+A bookcase filled with inspirational books in the canteen will provide people with easy access to positive encouragement on days they need it most.
 Even having a pack of cards, a puzzle and some board games available may create an opportunity for sometimes well-needed fun and laughter.

 Create an environment that not only encourages but also provides the opportunity for continuous learning.
 Give people the opportunity to share their knowledge and talents, learn new skills and acquire new knowledge.
 Providing access to information is a key principle in this regard.